Kunlong1994/lab3/Lab-#4.md

 Make a timer that uses any of the input devices to set a time, and then automatically (or manually, if you prefer) begin counting down, displaying the time left.
 Make your timer show an alert once the time is up with one of the output devices we connected during this lab, or you have available.
 E.g. if you have an old speaker lying around you can hook it up and use it to play a [beep or ring](https://www.arduino.cc/en/Tutorial/toneMelody)!
 (Hint: the sample code for [Examples->LiquidCrystal->HelloWorld](https://www.arduino.cc/en/Tutorial/HelloWorld) displays the time in seconds since the Arduino was reset...)

 Note that for some of you, the time may seem to be decremented by 10 each second (that is, from 670=>660).
 Why is this?
 Do you think it's a hardware or software issue?
-Think about how 100 vs 99 is written to the screen, and ask an instructor
+Think about how 100 vs. 99 is written to the screen, and ask an instructor

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**